 Upon the strong recommendation of medical authorities, Holy Communion is received only in the hand at this time.
 (Since each communicant has the right to receive communion either on the tongue or in the hand, the traditional practice of the option of receiving on the tongue will be restored as soon as the public health situation allows for that).
-Communicants are asked to wear a mask as they line-up for Holy Communion, 2 metres (6 ft.) apart from others.
-They are to leave their mask on when they reply "Amen" (physically distanced) and during the period when the priest or Minister of Holy Communion places the Host in their hand.
-Then they step to one side, and at that point remove the mask in order to consume the Holy Eucharist, affixing the mask after consumption and returning to their place. \\
+Communicants are instructed to remove their masks, using the straps and without touching the front of their masks, while the person ahead of them is receiving Holy Communion.